 Annual Budget-to-Actual Comparison

-The Fund is not required to prepare an annual budget.
-Therefore, an annual budget-to-actual comparison as required by GASB 34 is not presented.
+The Fund is not required to adopt an annual budget.
+Therefore, an annual budgetary comparison as required by GASB 34 is not presented with the required supplementary information.

 Date of Management's Review of Subsequent Events